SuperOfficeDocs/superoffice-docs/docs/api/api-reference/soap/Services88/DatabaseTable/Insert.md

 ---
-uid: services88-databasetable-insert
 title: Services88.DatabaseTableAgent.Insert SOAP
-Generated: true
+generated: 1
+uid: Services88-DatabaseTable-Insert
 ---

-# Services88 DatabaseTable Insert SOAP
+# Services88 DatabaseTable Insert

 SOAP request and response examples **Remote/Services88/DatabaseTable.svc** Implemented by the <see cref="M:SuperOffice.Services88.IDatabaseTableAgent.Insert">SuperOffice.Services88.IDatabaseTableAgent.Insert</see> method.

 ## Insert

-Mass-insert rows, with or without primary keys specified
+Mass-insert rows, with or without primary keys specified.
+Works on physical tables with no special processing for udef etc.; traveltransactionlog and WebHooks are supported
 <para /><b>Online Restricted:</b> The DatabaseTable agent is not available in Online by default.
 Access must be requested specifically when app is registered.

 * **tableName:** The name of the table where rows should be inserted
-* **columns:** List of column names, in the same order as in the data
+* **columns:** List of column names, in the same order as in the Data parameter
-* **data:** Outer array = row, inner = column in specified order; use CultureDataFormatter to format values
+* **data:** Outer array = rows, inner = columns in specified order; use CultureDataFormatter to format values that aren't string or int

 **Returns:** Summary of results